inEXASCALE/pychop/docs/source/index.rst

 Using low precesion can gain extra speedup while resulting in less storage and energy cost.
-The intention of pychop, motivated by software ``chop`` in Matlab developed by Nick higham, is to simulate the low precision formats based on single and double precisions, which is pravalent on modern machine.  ``pychop`` is a Python package for simulaing low precision and quantization in modern machine, it supports NumPy, Torch,  or JAX backend.
+The intention of pychop, motivated by software ``chop`` in Matlab developed by Nick higham, is to simulate the low precision formats based on single and double precisions, which is pravalent on modern machine.  ``Pychop`` is a Python package for simulaing low precision and quantization in modern machine, it supports NumPy, Torch,  or JAX backend.

-``pychop`` mainly contains three modules for quantization simulation:
+``Pychop`` mainly contains three modules for quantization simulation:

 * chop: for low precision floating point simulation
 * quant: for integer quantization